A Revenue Guide to Rental Income - IT 70

 You can opt out of the relief for a year of assessment by making an election on or before the return filing date for the year of assessment concerned.

-If you claim relief you must provide details of the relevant sums on your annual tax return, notwithstanding that the profits or losses are disregarded for income tax purposes.
+If you claim relief you must provide details of the relevant sums on your annual tax return, notwithstanding that the profits or losses from the letting(s) are disregarded for income tax purposes.

 If part of a premises is let, only expenses incurred on the let part are taken into account in computing rental income.
 For example, if rooms are let in a private house and the income received exceeds the 'Rent-a-Room' relief limit "shared" expenses, for example, heating, electricity, etc., should be apportioned based on the occupancy of the house, i.e. the number of rooms occupied by tenants.